ajfuhr/how-to-code-alerts/README.md

 }
 ```

 Test it out again by triggering a Follower event in the StreamElements overlay editor.
 A slate black rectangle, 400x100, will slide out from center left, wait, then slide back off screen.

 Let's finish up by defining how we want our alert-type text ("Follower") and the user's name to appear.
 I'm thinking fades.
 Fades are cool.
-To start, we'll define the #alert-type and #alert-information elements, along with their animation properties.
+We'll also need a font to work with that applies to everything.
+To start, we'll define the font to be rendered by using the * selector (it selects every element on the page), then jump into the #alert-type and #alert-information elements, along with their animation properties.
 Brace yourself for a big block of CSS:

 ```
+* {
+  font-family: Arial, Helvetica, sans-serif;
+}

 #alert-type {
   display: flex;
   position: absolute;